fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 The command _jwt.sign(userForToken, process.env.SECRET)_ fails.
 We forgot to set a value to the environment variable <i>SECRET</i>.
 It can be any string.
 When we set the value in file <i>.env</i>, the login works.

-Successful login returns the user details and the token:
+A successful login returns the user details and the token:

 ![](../../images/4/18e.png)

-Wrong username or password returns an error message and the proper statuscode
+A wrong username or password returns an error message and the proper statuscode:

 ![](../../images/4/19e.png)